Coach-UX/coach-styleguide/README.md

 ## Homepage
-Homepage cannot be edited from the CMS.
-It can only be edited directly from `home.php` and `home.css`.
+The homepage _cannot_ be edited from the CMS.
+It can only be edited directly from the theme files `home.php` and `home.css`.

 ## Staging
   ### Switching to Staging Environment
   A staging environment can be accessed at [styleguide.coach/dev/wp-admin](https://styleguide.coach/dev/wp-admin).
 Please use this to test all changes before pushing anything to production.

 ## Plugins
   ### Content Management